 Once again, the command x = x + 1 is not an equation-for which there would be no solution anyway-but rather an assignment, which says: compute x + 1, and then store the resulting value into a memory location called x.
 Now, x + 1 is an expression that reads a value from x, and the assignment then stores the value of the whole expression into x.
-You might think that that is weirf, but that's perfectly okay.
-The value initially stored in x is 20 (from the examples above), so x + 1 is 21, so the value of x after the assignment command is 21.
+You might think that that is weird or that it would cause some kind of circular dependency.
+But that's perfectly okay.
+The value initially stored in x is 20 (from the examples above), so x + 1 is 21, which is what is stored in x after the assignment command.
 In fact, try these commands now: